Particular/docs.particular.net/Content/ServiceMatrix/getting-started-sagasfullduplex-2.0.md

 #Introduction to Sagas for Request-Response
-To demonstrate a Saga we'll continue to extend our Online Sales sample.
+To demonstrate a saga we'll continue to extend our Online Sales sample.
 Before we proceed, please verify that your solution has the ECommerce website, and both the OrderProcessing and Billing endpoints as shown.

 ![Pub Sub Wired Up](images/servicematrix-pubsubcanvaswired.png)

-As you may recall, in our example, the ECommerce website sends the SubmitOrder message into the our OrderProcessing system.
-The backend `OrderProcessing` component processes the `SubmitOrder` message and raise and `OrderAccepted` event.
+As you may recall, in our example the ECommerce website sends the `SubmitOrder` message to the `OrderProcessing` system.
+The backend `OrderProcessing` component processes the `SubmitOrder` message and raises an `OrderAccepted` event.
 The `Billing` service has subscribed to this event.

-#Adding a Payment Processing Service
+##Adding a Payment Processing Service
-In an e-commerce scenario you might expect billing to involve some interaction with a payment processing gateway.
-This usually involves submitting some payment information and getting a response back that includes an authorization code.
-In this message based example, the billing service will use a command message to submit the payment for processing and receive back a response message asynchronously.
-This type of communication is called the request-response or full-duplex pattern.
+In an e-commerce scenario you might expect the billing process to involve some interaction with a payment processing gateway.
+This involves submitting some payment information and getting a response back that includes an authorization code.
+In this message based example, the billing service will use a command message to submit the payment for processing and receive a response message back asynchronously.
+This type of communication is referred to as the request-response or full-duplex pattern.

 Let's add a payment processing component to our system.